Ollynov/t-school-fullstack-2/server/lecture-notes.md

 Node is built on top of Chrome's V8 engine, which is the same used to execute javascript in the Chrome browser.
 One of the primary components of Node is that it runs asynchronously.
 This means it does not have to wait for the termination of a previous process/function to complete, before it continues to execute the code.
 This makes node incredibly efficient, and one of the only downsides to this asynchronous nature is that writing the code is a little more complicated.

-**Lecture 1: helloWorld in NodeJS and require our first external module (15 min) converting our directory to a node app directory use the moment library (practice looking at documentation) ***
+##### Lecture 1: helloWorld in NodeJS and require our first external module (15 min)
+converting our sample directory to a node app directory use the moment library (practice looking at documentation)

-**Exercise 1: Load a easy to use node module from NPM ** setup your node directory with npm init check that you have a package.json file
+##### Exercise 1: Load a easy to use node module from NPM
+setup your node directory with npm init check that you have a package.json file